December 15, 2017

 The Council was one of those concerned organizations, submitting comments to address three key issues presented by the proposed rules:

 - The rules would chill civic engagement efforts of 501(c)(3)s—activities that are vital to a thriving democracy;

 - If applied to the Council’s 501(c)(3) members, the political activity standard in the rules would be inconsistent with current tax law, which permits foundations to fund certain voter education and voter registration activities; and

 - The rules go beyond the Treasury Department’s rulemaking authority.

-In response to an overwhelming number of public comments on the rules, most in opposition, Treasury withdraw the rules and promised to publish a revised version in the summer of 2015.
-While the revised rules have not yet been released, IRS officials have stated that it may seek to regulate the political activities of 501(c)(3) organizations in addition to 501(c)(4)s.
+In response to the overwhelming number of public comments on the rules—most in opposition—the Treasury Department withdrew the rules and promised to publish a revised version in the summer of 2015.
+Those revised rules have not yet been released.

 The Council supports clarification of guidelines for political activity by 501(c)(4) social welfare organizations, but strongly opposes any new rules that would dampen nonpartisan activities and civic engagement efforts of nonprofit organizations—including 501(c)(3) charities.